Rohit9314/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

-This is the code for building a recommendation system based on the nearest neighbours model using collaborative filtering.
+This is the code for building a recommendation system based on collaborative filtering using K nearest neighbour model.

 ## Overview